wp-plugins/mw-wp-form/readme.txt

 == Changelog ==

+= 2.5.0 =
+* Added   : Add html5 email field.
+* Added   : Add html5 url field.
+* Added   : Add html5 range field.
+* Added   : Add html5 number field.
+* Added   : Support attribute placeholder in datepicker.
+* Changed : maxlength default value is null.
+* Bugfix  : Fixed a bug that is CC and BCC have been overlapping sent when To is multiple.

 = 2.4.12
-= Bugfix  : filter hook 'mwform_value_mwf_xxx' does not work when to use radio or checkboxes.
+* Bugfix  : filter hook 'mwform_value_mwf_xxx' does not work when to use radio or checkboxes.
-= Changed : Changed checkbox default separator ', ' to ','.
+* Changed : Changed checkbox default separator ', ' to ','.

 = 2.4.11
-= Bugfix  : Fixed a bug that attachment file does not displayed in contact data list page.
+* Bugfix  : Fixed a bug that attachment file does not displayed in contact data list page.
-= Changed : Trim email address on inputs.
+* Changed : Trim email address on inputs.

 = 2.4.10
-= Bugfix  : Fixed a bug that does not scroll when you return to the input screen.
+* Bugfix  : Fixed a bug that does not scroll when you return to the input screen.

 = 2.4.9 =
 * Bugfix  : Fixes a bug that the value of last checkbox is only posted when multiple same name checkboxes created and those post_raw is true.